cadolphs/style-transfer/JOURNAL.md

 # Journal
+## 2023-11-02: Milestone update
+1. ✅I can run modal with "my own" git repo cloned.
+2. ✅I can build a modal container with the Stable Diffusion 1.4 checkpoint (as originally required by InST) downloaded.
+3. ✅My code can put some output file (hardcoded and simple) into a persistent volume (those will become the checkpoints)
+4. With hardcoded params that should lead to _very_ fast training, I can run the original script with original settings (other than low number of steps / epochs) and get the output stored.
+5. I can then run _inference_ on the stored output.

+In preparation for point 4, I spent a lot of time getting the image set up correctly with the conda environment.
+I'm not sure I've got it 100% right.
+I only will know that once I've actually run step 4.
+But I can get all the way to the point that I can import the `main.py` from the `InST` repo.

+Now I guess instead of running things from within Python, which would require me to rejig the things in `main.py` to deal with the command line parsing of the original script, I could just
+_run_ the script.
+Maybe that's what I'll try next.

 ## 2023-10-29: Few more thoughts
 Been mulling over the best approach for this, going through some examples on modal.com.
 It seems rather than retro-fitting or re-writing the whole of that InST repo to support modal, I could have modal in my own project and just as part of the container image do a git clone of the InST repo (or my own fork thereof).
 The idea being that I can do a few patches where necessary (e.g. having a volume where the trained style checkpoints would be stored) instead of trying to make everything work with it.